S1085: Cover Crops for Sustainable Southern Agroecosystems

 Objective 4: Characterize cover crop efficacy for enhancing cropping system resilience to weeds, pests, and plant pathogens.

 Intercropping cover crops as living mulches and adding cover crops to crop rotations during the off-season can be utilized for suppression of weeds, pests, and pathogens.
 Since cover crop species and varieties can vary in their ability to provide such protection, further research is needed to document the utility of regionally adapted cover crops for crop protection.
 Conversely, there is also need for greater documentation on cover crop susceptibility to pests and disease so that recommendations can be refined, and farmer use of cover crops does not create or exacerbate pest and disease problems.
 Horticultural crops within the region tend to have a high dependence on pesticide use and may benefit from identifying cover crops that can contribute to cropping systems that are more resilient to weeds, arthropod pests, and pathogens.
-The following types of studies are anticipated:
+The SCCC research committee members will form a subgroup focused on this objective.
+This subgroup will collaborate across the region to recruit specialists outside of the SCCC to cover IPM and pathology, as well as economic outcomes of cropping system resilience.

 Measurement of Progress and Results